moHani11/moHani11/README.md

 ## 📫 Contact Me

-Feel free to reach out if you want to collaborate on a project, discuss AI and ML, or just say hi!
+Feel free to reach out if you want to collaborate on a project, discuss AI and ML or anything related to tech in genereal.

 - **Email**: [mohamedhani004@gmail.com]
 - **LinkedIn**: [[My LinkedIn Profile](https://www.linkedin.com/in/mohamed-hani-a57010307)]